jnelken/RainWav/README.md

 * Listen to tracks of an artist
 * Follow / Unfollow artists
+* View a feed of tracks from people you've followed
 * Repost tracks
 * Upload tracks + cover art to your profile or delete them
-* View a feed of recently uploaded tracks
-* View the number of plays on each track and in total
+* View the number of plays on each track
+* User play count statistics

 ### Details